MattDavies/mattdavies.github.io/_posts/2016-11-14-react-native-getting-started.md

 1. **Getting started - setting up your application**
 2. Making your life easier - a fast development workflow
 3. Automated testing - setting our level of release confidence
-3. Plugins - maximising value and avoiding pitfalls
+4. Plugins - maximising value and avoiding pitfalls
-4. Styling your app without the frustration
+5. Styling your app without the frustration
-5. Code Push - rapidly pushing out updates
+6. Code Push - rapidly pushing out most updates without binary changes
+7. Fastlane - automating certificates and provisioning profiles
-6. Fastlane - automatically pushing binaries to the App and Play Store
+8. Fastlane - automatically pushing binaries to the App and Play Store
-7. Pulling it all together - Continuous Delivery
+9. Pulling it all together - Continuous Delivery

 ----------